adrianblakey/slot-car-ecom/README.md

   - There is a community and Arseny specifically created a [Discord channel for slot-cars](https://discord.com/channels/1103745257046278144/1151565789984469144) (yeah).
   - It's lovely, readable code.
   - We can't say enough good things about Arseny, its developer, who's been helpful and supportive of our efforts.
+  - It's fully configurable from a command line and dongle so you do not need to compile custom binaries to make configuration changes.

+The stock ESCape32 firmware for the Artery should run on the board.
+In comparison to a "normal" ESC the board has some additional features that are not normally foud on other ESC's - like the reverse polarity protection, and low voltage operation - overkill for a drone ESC.
+But never the less it should run :-)

+## Provided Binaries

+In order to flash the board you need 2 binary files.
+Namely:

+  - the bootloader
+  - the driver

+In the bin directory you'll find

+  _BOOT3_FAST-rev2.bin
+  _SLOTCAR-rev9.bin

+The starting underscore designates them as "experimental".
+They are built on Linux from the ESCape32 binaries.

+The following build options are used:

+For the bootloader:

+    add_target(_BOOT3_FAST STM32F0 IO_PA2 USARTv1 FAST_EXIT)

+For the firmware:

+    dd_target(_SLOTCAR AT32F421 DEAD_TIME=66 COMP_MAP=213 ANALOG_MIN=200 ANALOG_MAX=909 ANALOG_PIN=6 ARM=0 VOLUME=0 INPUT_MODE=1 FREQ_MIN=48 FREQ_MAX=96 DUTY_DRAG=70)

+The boot loader only differs from the ESCape32 distributed bootloader for the Artery by the addition of "FAST_EXIT".

+The firmware build is more complex, there's an explanation below which describes the parameters, and Arseny has promised a more complete write up that'll appear in the [ESCape32 WiKi.](https://githib.comneoxic/ESCape32/wiki) We chose build options that are different from the the defaults based on our prototype experiments.

+As long as the firmware has not been compiled with the "ANALOG" option (it hasn't) - the board and ESCape32 can be configured either by connecting a computer serial interface, or a WiFi "dongle" to the signal pins.

+There is a complete explanation about how to connect a computer and use the [command line interface (CLI) on the ESCape32 WiKi.](https://github.com/neoxic/ESCape32/wiki/WiFiLink)

+It's also possible to connect a WiFi dongle to the same interface and use a Web browser to make configuration changes.
+The [WiFi link](https://github.com/neoxic/ESCape32/wiki/WiFiLink) is also described on the github WiKi.

+Either you can obtain a "C3 Super Mini board" from ESP32 (they don't seem to yet be available ...) or you can buy a very inexpensive (~$5) S3 board and load a supplied image onto it.

+## Building the Firmware

 If you want to build and flash your own version of the firmware the best place to study the settings is here:

 https://github.com/neoxic/ESCape32/wiki/Configuration#settings

-Include the ANALOG option if you don't want CLI access for configuration, however better just to enable it by leaving the option out.
+Include the ANALOG option if you DON'T want CLI access for configuration, however better just to enable it by leaving the option out.

 You need to build 2 custom binaries, namely:

   - the boot loader
   - the driver

-The ESCape32 distributed binaries will not work - they are for commerical drone ESC's.
+The ESCape32 distributed binaries will not work - they are for specific commercial drone ESC's.

 Setting these targets in the CMakeLists.txt will enable both CLI and Analog throttle: